ccoenraets/OpenFB/README.md

 * options: Required - The login options.
   * scope: Required - The set of [Facebook permissions](https://developers.facebook.com/docs/facebook-login/permissions/v2.3) requested.
   * location: Optional - Should the Facebook login window show the location toolbar?
 Default is true.
-* callback(err, result): Optional - The function to invoke when the login process finishes.
+* callback(err, token): Optional - The function to invoke when the login process finishes.

 ###### Returns
 * promise